QiuYukang/5G-LENA/doc/source/nr-module.rst

 shown in Table :ref:`tab-numerologies`.
 This corresponds to all the numerologies defined in NR Release-15 with normal CP, plus numerology 5 (not yet supported in NR, but likely to be included in future releases).
-In the simulator, the numerology is specified by an attribute.
+In the simulator, the numerology is specified by the attribute ``Numerology``.
 Once the numerology is configured, the lengths of the symbol, the slot, the SCS, the number of PRBs within the bandwidth, and the number of slots per subframe, are dynamically determined in a runtime, based on Table :ref:`tab-numerologies`.